syncfusion/ej2-react-docs/src/charts/bullet-chart/axis-customization.md

 {% endtab %}

-The following 'Table' describes the result of applying some commonly used 'Label' formats on Numeric axis values.
+The following table describes the result of applying some commonly used formats to numeric axis labels.

 <!-- markdownlint-disable MD033 -->
 <table>